-REGISTRATION INSTRUCTIONS - FALL 2021
+REGISTRATION INSTRUCTIONS - SPRING 2024

 Registration enables a student to reserve a place in classes for which openings are available.
 This reservation means that the student is assured a place in his/her approved classes pending completion of payment or arrangements for payment of financial obligations with Student Financial Services.
-If such arrangements are not made by August 31, 2021, the student forfeits assurance of placement in the classes.
+If such arrangements are not made by January 12, 2024, the student forfeits assurance of placement in the classes.
 INSTRUCTIONS REGARDING MAKING PAYMENT WILL BE SENT TO YOU AT A LATER DATE.

-The registration schedule is based on credit hours earned, whether done in person or via the My.Olivet portal:
+The registration schedule is based on credit hours earned: